thinkorswim rating

 • The same trading ticket appears on all three versions of thinkorswim.

-Instead of grabbing your mobile phone or launching desktop thinkorswim, you can go straight to Schwab's website where thinkorswim appears as a web-based platform.
+Instead of grabbing your mobile phone or launching desktop thinkorswim, you can go straight to thinkorswim in a web browser.
 Here's a rundown on this user-friendly trading platform:

 Overview of Web thinkorswim

 thinkorswim is available in three formats: mobile app, desktop program, and browser platform.
-The last of the three will be found on Schwab's website.
-Because it is based in the web browser, it can run on virtually any computer capable of launching a browsing window.
+The last of the three can be reached online.
+Because it runs in a web browser, it can work on nearly any computer capable of opening a browsing window.

 thinkorswim Web version